LeMunter/manual_migration/README.md

     multipass mount <path-to-"src"-directory> vm:/mounted/
     multipass mount <path-to-secrets-directory> vm:/keys
     multipass shell vm

+When in the vm shell, simply run this command to create all servers.

     bash /mounted/multipass_init.sh

-Wait for the script to finish.

-With everything installed you simply run the command

-    bash /mounted/scripts/run.sh

 The script takes a while to complete so just be patient.